Tuula Puputti Award

-The Tuula Puputti Award (Tuula Puputti -palkinto) is an ice hockey trophy awarded seasonally by the Finnish Ice Hockey Association to the best goaltender of the Naisten Liiga (called the Naisten SM-sarja during 1982 to 2017).
+The Tuula Puputti Award (Tuula Puputti -palkinto) is an ice hockey trophy awarded seasonally by the Finnish Ice Hockey Association to the best goaltender of the Auroraliiga (called the Naisten SM-sarja during 1982 to 2017 and Naisten Liiga during 2017 to 2024).

 It is named after Tuula Puputti, the first Olympic goaltender of the Finnish women's national team and former general manager of the Finnish women's national ice hockey program.
-Best goaltender in the Naisten SM-saija was first awarded in the 2005–06 season, to Maija Hassinen-Sullanmaa of Ilves Tampere.
+Best goaltender in the Naisten SM-sarja was first awarded in the 2005–06 season, to Maija Hassinen-Sullanmaa of Ilves Tampere.
 The award was named in honor of Tuula Puputti during the 2010–11 season.

-Only three players have won the award more than once: Maija Hassinen-Sullanmaa, Anni Keisala, and Meeri Räisänen.
+Only three players have won the award more than once: Meeri Räisänen, Maija Hassinen-Sullanmaa, and Anni Keisala.
 Räisänen has been named best goaltender three times, twice with JYP Jyväskylä, in 2012–13 and 2013–14, and with HPK Hämeenlinna in 2017–18.
-The record for most wins is four and is jointly held by Hassinen-Sullanmaa and Keisala.
-Hassinen-Sullanmaa won the trophy in 2005–06 and 2007–08 with Ilves Tampere and in 2008–09 and 2010–11 with HPK Hämeenlinna.
-Keisala was awarded while playing with Team Kuortane in 2014–15 and 2015–16, and with Ilves Tampere in 2020–21 and 2021–22.
+Hassinen-Sullanmaa won the trophy four times, in 2005–06 and 2007–08 with Ilves Tampere and in 2008–09 and 2010–11 with HPK Hämeenlinna.
+Keisala holds the record for most wins, with five.
+She was awarded while playing with Team Kuortane in 2014–15 and 2015–16, with Ilves Tampere in 2020–21 and 2021–22, and with HPK Hämeenlinna in 2025–26.

 Polish-Australian goaltender Olivia Last was the first international player to receive the award, which she won while playing with TPS Turku in 2023–24.